mikelew42/coffee/README.md

 Above, init is a super function.
 It allows sub functions.
 It gets a little tricky, and isn't fully working right now, so I'll stop here.
 It gets **really** confusing because you have to worry about function context.
 If you look at the super function code, you'll see how crazy it gets.

+Also, it's worth noting that the init superfunction uses a q (the `q` module) for its event-like behavior.
+The q is named `then`, and lives at init.then.
+It's kind of like the Promise API (`myPromise.then(cb)`).
+So, when you pass a function to init (there are several ways to do this, but most end up using `mod.set({ init: function(){} }`), it gets added to `mod.init.then`.

+The `q` and `then` modules are based on the `coll`.
+The `coll` is like an Underscore.js/lodash collection - combining the benefits of named items and ordered items (JS objects are named, but not ordered, and JS arrays are ordered, but not named).

 I'm in a constant battle to create the right API (syntax), keeping it simple, yet also accomplishing what I feel is necessary.